 Award for Graduate Research

-For the 2021-22 research award competitions, the Graduate College encourages scholarship addressing discrimination, inequality, and health disparities in communities of color.
+The Graduate College encourages scholarship addressing discrimination, inequality, and health disparities in communities of color.
 For the AGR competition, we are particularly interested in these themes from a biomedical (both clinical and basic) perspective.
-The competition is NOT, however, limited to the above research areas.
+This competition is NOT, however, limited to the above research areas.

 Doing research during a global pandemic: If an applicant's proposed project will require travel (e.g., visiting an archive, conducting interviews) or may otherwise be impacted by travel and/or public health restrictions—whatever those might be—then the applicant should address this fact transparently and demonstrate awareness of contingencies.